Data Center Cooling & Energy Optimization: The Ultimate Guide

 In addition to reduced costs and increased performance, businesses can expect many benefits from optimizing energy consumption, such as:

-The next section will discuss several ways to achieve optimized energy usage, including server consolidation, special cooling fans, reducing idle equipment, etc.
+The next section will discuss several ways to achieve optimized energy usage in the data center, including server consolidation, special cooling fans, reducing idle equipment, etc.

 Stop using traditional technologies like fans, water cooling or air conditioning—which use a lot of energy.